 2. Calibrate and Optimize

 Do not hesitate to calibrate the size of a trade to get the perfect fit for your portfolio.
 Make sure that the trade improves your portfolio by looking at aggregate key performance indicators, such as ROE, revenue or eps growth.
-Unless you make a conviction (value) trade, use the Portfolio Simulator to assert that revenue growth, eps growth and profitability are enhanced at the aggregate portfolio level.
+Unless you make a conviction (value) trade, use the Portfolio Analysis Tools to assert that revenue growth, eps growth and profitability are enhanced at the aggregate portfolio level.

 3. Apply to Model Investment Portfolios

 As part of the Ziggma Portfolio Visualizer you can find various model investment portfolios.
 There are two types: Portfolios made up of Star Investors’ biggest holdings and our very own model investment portfolios, which reflect a variety of investment strategies and approaches.
 Many users like to take these model portfolios as starting points to create their own portfolios.
 Why not start with Dan Loeb’s, Warren Buffet’s or Elliott Singer’s top picks?

 Use the Portfolio Simulator to go from there to create your own optimal portfolio.

 Backtesting is a helpful strategy for those investors who want to take it a step further after the portfolio asset allocation has been developed.
 This helps you measure the effectiveness of particular strategies retrospectively and perform optimization if needed.
 The backtesting feature is simple to use and can be found on the left-hand menu bar.

 Try the Investment Portfolio Simulator today and start building the perfect portfolio.

 Our portfolio visualizer has been developed with the intention of making portfolio creation and optimization easier.
 It’s only one of the many Portfolio Analysis Tools on Ziggma that can help you invest more effectively and confidently.